evanx/sublog-http/README.md

 ```
 where `redisHost` is the IP number of the Redis instance to which the container should connect.

-Note that it cannot be `localhost` as that is the container which is running the HTTP service only.
+Note that it cannot be `localhost` as the context is the container which is running the HTTP service only.
-Nor can it be omitted as `localhost` is the default.
+Nor can it be omitted as `localhost` is the default Redis host used by this service.

 Note that in this case the port will be the `8080` default configured and exposed in the `Dockerfile`